Welcome to Mountain Edibles

 Cardamine cordifolia

 This is known by the common name of Heartleaf Bittercress, which is a bit of a misnomer, since the flavor of the leaves is more hot than bitter.
 In fact they taste just like horseradish!
-I happen to like horseradish a lot, so I really enjoyed finding these leaves.
+I happen to like horseradish a lot, so I really enjoyed finding these leaves, and they make a good addition to sandwiches.

 I have always found this plant in or beside shallow mountain streams.
 The leaf shape is vaguely heart-shaped, but with several lobes breaking up the heart's outline.
 One distinctive feature of this plant is that the main veins of the leaf go all the way to the tips of the lobes, where (looking in a microscope) they project slightly as enlarged glands.
 These glands appear to the unaided eye as white dots at the tips of the lobes.